somesh-opps/SmartPark/README.md

 - temperature and gas safety telemetry
 - Firebase sync for slot and analytics updates

+> Tip: if you are testing on a physical Android device, use your computer's LAN IP instead of `localhost`.

 ## Prerequisites

 - Flutter SDK 3.10 or newer
 - Python 3.10 or newer
 - ESP32 development environment if you want to flash the hardware firmware
 - A Firebase Realtime Database project

+## Quick start

+1. Start the backend in `server/`.
+2. Run the Flutter app from `smartpark/`.
+3. Point the app at `http://localhost:8000` or your LAN IP.
+4. Flash the ESP32 sketch if you want live hardware input.

 ## Backend setup